stylersnico/HTTPOXY-KILLER/README.md

 ==============

 ##License
-Script for fixing the HTTPOXY Vulnerability on Debian and RHEL systems (Apache and NGINX)
+Script for fixing the HTTPOXY Vulnerability on Debian, RHEL and FreeBSD systems (Apache and NGINX)

 Based on : https://www.howtoforge.com/tutorial/httpoxy-protect-your-server/